danieljs777/fastoverflowtk/README.md

 # FastOverflow ToolKit
 I made this toolkit whilst studying Buffer Overflow Techniques.
 This toolkit is composed by Memory fuzzer, BadChars Testing, Exploitation process automation and soon I will release the Exploit Generator.

-It works through FTP, SMTP, POP, HTTP protocols as well generated external files like playlists, exploiting customized variables/commands.
+It works through FTP, SMTP, POP, HTTP protocols as well file outputs for playlists exploiting customized variables/commands.

 The toolkit supports Vanilla (classic) buffer overflow technique, SEH ByPass and Egghunting.
 Additionaly, the toolkit makes use of session files and you can restore your walkthrough by default.